 You have two primary options, each with distinct tradeoffs:

 AI virtual receptionists like NextPhone use advanced software to handle calls.
+For a head-to-head comparison of the top AI options, see our best AI receptionist guide.

 Hybrid options (Smith.ai) combine both: AI handles routine calls automatically, human operators step in for complex situations.
 Useful in complex-intake verticals.
 Still per-call billed, so the short-call rounding problem is reduced but not eliminated (a 5-second wrong number costs the same as a 4-minute intake).